Fun dyslexia games for kids, students and adults.

 8. Boggle Bash

-Also a timed game, Boggle Bash (view website) is a free online app you can play on your own.
+Also a timed game, Boggle Bash (view website) is a free online game you can play on your own.
 It’s just like the classic Boggle game.
 You have to find as many words as you can while you beat the time allotted.
 Be alert especially during the last minutes of the last round because letters usually get muddled-up.

-A game that requires fast reasoning, Knoword is a free online app that enhances vocabulary, the speed of thought, analytical, observational and typing skills.
+A game that requires fast reasoning, Knoword is a free online game that enhances vocabulary, the speed of thought, analytical, observational and typing skills.
 The target here is to complete as many words as you can by conjecture based on the word’s definition and first letter.

 10. Word Whomp